sveltejs/rfcs/text/0003-reactive-declarations.md

 ## Unresolved questions

-The details of when reactive declarations should be synchronized is up for debate — one suggestion is that it should happen *after* `beforeRender`.
+The details of when reactive declarations should be synchronized is up for debate — one suggestion is that it should happen *after* `beforeUpdate`.